Skip to content

 Now move to GitHub Desktop and commit to master

-• You can see the files that are added into the local repository.
-You also need to write your commit message and click “Commit to master or main”.
+• However, You can see the files added to the local repository.
+Nonetheless, You must also write your commit message and click “Commit to master or main.”

 image-18

-Pushing your main branch in GitHub Desktop to GitHub.
+Pushing your main branch from GitHub Desktop to GitHub.

-• You can click on “Push origin” to publish all your local codes to GitHub.
+• Moreover, You can click “Push origin” to publish all your local codes to GitHub.

 image-19